Parent Fact Sheets

 Reading is essential to a child’s learning.
 Instilling into your child a love and enjoyment of reading is a skill that will follow them into adulthood.
 The love of books and reading can begin as early as infancy as you begin to read to your baby.

-TIPS ON INSTILLING APPRECIATION IN BOOKS
+TIPS ON INSTILLING APPRECIATION OF BOOKS

 • Children particularly love the closeness they feel when they can cuddle up with you as you read them a story.